#105

 Every artist stands on the shoulders of many predecessors.
 Through their artworks, I came to see the world better.
 In this almost endless line, there is one artist who is easily recognizable in my work.

 The mobile sculpture in my hand I call staff.
-The wood of this staff (#103) was felled by beavers and delivered to my studio by rivers.
+The wood of this staff (#103) was felled by beavers and delivered to my studio by the Rhine River.
 Staff #103 is in a private collection.

 André Cadere would have turned 90 this year.